 Objective 4: Learn how false perceptions affect the treatment of Black and Latinx people.

 Unit 4 Robbing Women Their Womb and Robbing the Future of People of Color (67 minutes)- 1 CEU

 Objective 1: Learn how racial ideologies affect sterilization and attempts at population control of people of color.
 Objective 2: Learn that the ideology of the eugenics movement became implemented into government programs and medical institutions.

 Objective 3: Learn about how the eugenics movement affected multiple groups such as people with disabilities, Black people, Latinx people, and Native Americans.

 Group CEU Full Course Reg

 This ticket includes access to the full 4.5-hour training for your group and includes CEUs.
 This registration is appropriate for group size of up to 20 people.
 If you have a larger group, please visit our Group Training page.
 Registration will be open from 5:00 pm MST November 1st through 5:00 pm MST December 27th.
-Training access will begin November 1st at 5:00 pm MST and will close December 31st at 5:00 pm MST.$50.00
+Training access will begin November 1st at 5:00 pm MST and will close December 31st at 5:00 pm MST.Price$50.00

 Group General Full Course Reg

 This ticket includes access to the full 4.5-hour training for your group and does NOT include CEUs.
 This registration is appropriate for group size of up to 20 people not seeking continuing education credits.
 If you have a larger group, please visit our Group Training page.
 Registration will be open from 5:00 pm MST November 1st through 5:00 pm MST December 27th.
-Training access will begin November 1st at 5:00 pm MST and will close December 31st at 5:00 pm MST.$13.00
+Training access will begin November 1st at 5:00 pm MST and will close December 31st at 5:00 pm MST.Price$13.00